What Is Logistics? Logistics Definition and Examples.

 Amazon isn’t the only logistics leader that has unlocked the potential of robotics.
 In fact, the warehouse automation space has grown tremendously over the past several years and is expected to become increasingly more valuable over time.
 The growth of this sector is attributed largely to the steady rise of e-commerce, which has ignited the need to send products out quickly while lowering operating costs.
 The popularity of online grocery shopping in particular has bolstered the growth of warehouse automation, as online grocery retailers have been forced to meet consumers’ ever-increasing demands while competing with brick-and-mortar stores.

 As warehouse automation continues to infiltrate the logistics industry, autonomous vehicles are becoming a supply chain essential.
 For companies like Amazon, self-driving vehicles are not only profitable within the warehouse, as they harbor the potential to make on-road delivery faster and more efficient.
 Companies like Starship Technologies are developing revolutionary new ways to autonomously transport goods, thus unleashing new possibilities within the logistics realm.

 Alongside the emergence of autonomous vehicles, the commercial use of drones has opened up new avenues for supply chain management.
 Within a warehouse setting, drones can be used for aerial inspection and can even carry out maintenance requests, all of which can save manufacturers vast amounts of time.

 Given drones’ ability to quickly transport small items, many tech companies are trying their hand at developing aerial transportation modes.
-For instance, logistics startup Volansi has created unmanned aerial systems designed to quickly deliver materials and reduce unnecessary warehouse inventory.
-In doing so, the company aims to help managers have more control over their supply chain while saving substantial amounts of money.
+For instance, logistics startup Zipline has created unmanned drones designed to quickly deliver goods, reduce emissions and integrate with existing operations.

 3D Printing in Logistics